simple-stuff/simple-stuff/README.md

 # simple-stuff

-KISS, an acronym for keep it simple, stupid
+KISS, an acronym for keep it simple, stupid.

+See this live at [lets-be-simple.net](https://lets-be-simple.net/).